Big Difference

 Big Difference (Большая разница) was a Russian parody TV show.
 Conceptually it is similar to the MADtv show or the German comedy show, Switch.
 Created by producers Aleksandr Tsekalo and Ruslan Sorokin in 2007.
 The actors within the project are performing parodies of the most popular Russian and world celebrities, TV programs, movies, etc.

 In 2012, the show was rebranded to Big Difference TV and one of the hosts, Ivan Urgant, was contracted by the Russian competing channel TNT to leave the show.

 History

-The first episode was broadcast on January 1, 2008 on Channel One Russia.
+The first episode was broadcast on January 1, 2008, on Channel One Russia.
 Three more episodes were created because of the audience's approval.
 After hiatus TV show resumed in September 2008.
 On June 5, 2014, the last episode of the project was released.
-After 10 years hiatus TV show resumed in 1 January 2024.
+After 10 years hiatus TV show resumed on 1 January 2024.